diogoaurelio/streamingLocalRunner/README.md

 bash generateRecordsKinesis.sh
 ```

-This will randomly generate records with distinct UUIDs, for 20 distinct user_accounts.
+This will randomly generate records with distinct UUIDs, for 20 distinct user_ids.
 This should be your goto in order to customize the fake data generated.

 Last but not least, we can run locally our RawEventsProcessorLambda.
-Kinesis docker does not support CBOR, thus you are required to change the way the Java Kinesis Client Library is consuming from Kinesis.
+[Kinesis docker does not support CBOR](https://github.com/mhart/kinesalite/blob/master/README.md#cbor-protocol-issues-with-the-java-sdk), thus you are required to change the way the Java Kinesis Client Library is consuming from Kinesis.
 Either in your IDE or in terminal set environment variable 'AWS_CBOR_DISABLE=true'.
 For example:

 ```